 What are Squatter’s Rights?

 Squatter’s Rights are a form of valid Adverse Possession claim.
-Once a squatter meets the minimum guidelines, they may be able to obtain full legal ownership of the property they are squatting on.
+Once a Florida squatter meets the minimum guidelines, they may be able to obtain full legal ownership of the property they are squatting on.

 The following are the requirements a squatter in Florida must fulfill to obtain squatter’s rights.